How to look for Royal Naval Division service records 1914-1919

 The majority of these records were typed and are therefore very easy to read.
 Some abbreviations are obvious (‘V.G.’ for ‘very good’, ‘NOK’ for ‘next of kin’).
 Other abbreviations are less clear, but often they refer to administrative forms or offices.

 There are slight variations in the layout.
 You can see examples below from the service records of a rating and of an officer.
-Click on the images on the right to view the extracts.

 The first two images have been extracted from the service record of Able Seaman Harry Haynes.
 The first page of the record gives us an idea of his physical appearance and reveals the names and addresses of his mother and of his wife.
 Although there are no details, this service record indicates that he married after 27 November 1915 and before 23 February 1919.
 His record also shows that he was a prisoner of war and the third page gives more detail about this time.